-Protein powders come in many different forms and are derived from different sources, but essentially they are all refined to result in a form of concentrated protein.
+Protein powders come in many different forms and are derived from different sources.
+Essentially they are all refined to result in a form of concentrated protein.

 If you are exercising and working out during these periods there is even more need for protein to keep up with the bodies need to regenerate and build itself.

-Extra protein is also needed for someone who is new to exercising, or has recently bumped up their normal routine.
-This is because your body is going to require more protein than it normally does, and an easy way to incorporate that into your diet is through protein powder.
+Extra protein is also needed for someone who is new to exercise, or has recently bumped up their normal routine.
+This is because your body is going to require more protein than it normally does.
+And an easy way to incorporate that into your diet is through protein powder.

-If you are a vegan, then it is incredibly important that you ensure that you are receiving enough protein in your diet, because most complete proteins are found in meats and dairy.
+If you are a vegan, then it is incredibly important that you ensure that you are receiving enough protein in your diet.
+This is because most complete proteins are found in meats and dairy.